soft9000/RssIO/nexus9000/README.md

 A Pythonic way to read, write, and manage as many Really Simply Syndications as possible.

 # A SecIO Module
 Pluggable security protocols.
-Horrifically updatable.
+Horrifically updatable. (*)

-NOTE: THIS PROJECT IS INTENDED FOR USE WITH PUBLIC SECURITY PROTOCOLS.
-BE SURE TO UNDERSTAND THE RISK OF PRIVATELY PROTECTING YOUR CONTENT FROM GOVERNMENTAL EYES.
-DON'T DO ANYTHING THAT WILL LAND YOU IN PRISON.

 # A RssNexus Module
 A faster / less error prone way to  skin & RSS our content.
 Perfect for static websites.